 The Bonavita is an elegant gooseneck kettle that adds a touch of sophistication to any countertop.
-It provides a controlled, balanced pouring experience supplied by a well-designed spout and handle.
-With temperature selection and holding options, this kettle is great for tea or coffee aficionados, along with any hot drink enthusiasts.
-Plus, as one tester noted, it can also work as a watering can for house plants.
+It provides a controlled, balanced pouring experience supplied by a well-designed handle and spout.
+With temperature selection and holding options, this kettle is great for tea or coffee aficionados and other hot drink enthusiasts.
+Plus, as one tester noted, it also works well as a watering can for house plants.

 Although we are impressed with the Bonavita, we have a few gripes.
-First, it does not alert when the desired water temperature is reached.
-Moreover, its narrow spout pours very slowly.
-This works fine for pour-over coffee but can be frustrating for high-volume applications.
+It does not have an alert for when it reaches the desired water temperature, and its narrow spout pours very slowly.
+These flaws may not matter for pour-over coffee but can be frustrating for high-volume applications.
 Despite these caveats, however, this machine's merits far outweigh its demerits.

 Read review: Bonavita BV382518V

-The Fellow Stagg EKG is a fantastic kettle for pour-over coffee.
+The Fellow Stagg EKG is a great kettle for pour-over coffee.
 Its narrow gooseneck spout and efficient handle design restrict water flow to a slow, steady pour.
-Those two features will take you far down the path toward a perfect cup of drip coffee.
-Also, this model adds adjustable temperature, temperature holding, and automatic shutoff.
+Those two features will take you towards a perfect cup of drip coffee.
+Also, this model adds automatic shut-off, adjustable temperature, and temperature holding.

 On the downside, EKG has a small capacity (0.9L) and a relatively long boil time at 6 min 38 sec.
-Besides that, this machine is a pleasure to use.
+Otherwise, this machine is a pleasure to use.

 Read review: Fellow Stagg EKG

-This economical, do-it-all kettle is an excellent addition to high-volume kitchens or break rooms.
-The COSORI CO108-NK has push-button, beverage-specific presets that make water heating a no-brainer.
-The gooseneck spout and articulated handle provide low flow rates suitable for pour-over extraction, but unlike pour-over specific kettles, this model can also accommodate high flow rates when needed.
-The large capacity (1.7L) and temperature holding option can keep the water flowing demand is high.
+This economical, do-it-all kettle is an excellent addition to high-volume kitchens or breakrooms.
+The COSORI CO108-NK has beverage-specific push-button presets that make heating water a no-brainer.
+The gooseneck spout and articulated handle provide low flow rates suitable for pour-over extraction.
+Still, unlike pour-over specific kettles, this model can also accommodate high flow rates when needed.
+The large capacity (1.7L) and temperature holding option can keep the water flowing if demand is high.

-On the downside, this kettle has a relatively slow boil speed, especially at the upper end of temperature settings.
-Also, the gooseneck leaves something to be desired because it requires a steady hand to deliver the ideal stream of water.
-Still, the CO108-NK is a capable kettle that can satisfy most hot water needs without putting on airs.
+On the downside, this kettle has a relatively slow boil speed, especially at the upper end of the temperature settings.
+The gooseneck also leaves something to be desired because it requires a steady hand to deliver the ideal stream of water.
+Still, the CO108-NK is a capable kettle that can satisfy most people's hot water needs without being pretentious.

 Read review: COSORI CO108-NK

-If you're not a hot drink aficionado, but want a sleek-looking kettle that won't break the bank, this is the kettle for you.
+If you are not a hot drink lover but want a sleek-looking kettle that won't break the bank, this is the kettle for you.
 The AmazonBasics 1.7L has a large reservoir that can boil water at a decent rate.
-It pours reasonably smoothly, given the disadvantages of pitcher-style handles and spouts.
+It pours reasonably smoothly, given the disadvantages of pitcher-style spouts and handles.
 However, for any needs beyond hot drinks, this model can discharge water with enthusiasm.

-This model's primary downside is that it lacks all control features except an ON switch.
-You can't set water temperature and there's no temperature holding function.
-This kettle just boils water and then turns itself off with an audible click when a boil has been achieved.
-However, if boiling water is all you require and you favor simplicity and countertop appeal, the affordable AmazonBasics Stainless Steel 1.7L kettle is worth considering.
+This model's primary downside is that it lacks all control features except for an ON switch.
+You can't set the water temperature, and there's no temperature holding function.
+This kettle boils water and then turns itself off with an audible click.
+However, if all you require is a machine to boil water and you favor countertop appeal and simplicity, the affordable AmazonBasics Stainless Steel 1.7L kettle is worth considering.

 Read review: AmazonBasics Stainless Steel 1.7L

-The COSORI is a standout with its all-glass reservoir that's illuminated by blue LED lights circling the base.
-Depending on your view, the addition of these lights is either over the top or an aesthetic effect that makes watching water boil appealing.
+The COSORI is a standout with its all-glass reservoir that is illuminated by blue LED lights circling the base.
+Depending on your view, the addition of lights is either an aesthetic choice that makes watching water boil appealing, or completely over the top.
 On a more practical note, the rolled lip pours quite smoothly despite the pitcher-style design.

 While the COSORI has ample flair, it is a one-setting machine.
-There is no temperature selection — just turn it on to boil.
+There is no temperature selection — just a button to turn it on.
 It also lacks temperature holding.
-Although the vessel is big enough to get a hand inside for cleaning, the glass construction boosts the risk of breaking, something not shared with other models.
-Despite these concerns, this is a reliable unit that looks good on the countertop and is available for a competitive price.
+Although the vessel is big enough to get a hand inside for cleaning, the glass construction raises the risk of breaking, something not shared with other models.
+Despite these concerns, this is a reliable unit available for a competitive price and looks good on the countertop.

 Read review: COSORI Electric Kettle

 Like all gooseneck kettles, the OXO Brew Adjustable is great for pour-over coffee.
 Its articulated handle and narrow spout facilitate a balanced, even pour.
 Unlike other gooseneck models, this kettle pours at a relatively high rate.
 The OXO also boasts temperature holding and continuous temperature control settings.
-Unique to this model is a digital display and an elegant temperature dial on the base.
+Unique to this model is an elegant temperature dial on the base and a digital display.

-We would have ranked this model higher if he had not observed such pronounced temperature inaccuracies.
+We would have ranked this model higher if we had not observed such pronounced temperature inaccuracies.
 Another downside is the lack of an automatic shut-off feature.
-Despite these issues, this is a quality machine that is priced competitively.
+Despite these issues, this is a quality machine that is available at a competitive price.

 Read review: OXO BREW Adjustable

-Breville's The IQ Kettle was a contender for the Editor's Choice award.
-It offers preset temperature options, automatic shutoff, and temperature holding.
-The pitcher-style spout makes for fast pouring, which is nice considering its considerable 1.8-liter capacity.
+Breville's The IQ Kettle offers automatic shut-off, preset temperature options, and temperature holding.
+The pitcher-style spout makes for fast pouring, which is nice considering its large 1.8-liter capacity.

-Although The IQ's wide spout makes for speedy pouring, it also makes a slow, even pour much more difficult.
+Although The IQ's wide spout makes for quick pouring, it also makes it challenging to have a slow, even pour.
 Exacerbating this issue is the unit's relatively large dimensions and capacity.
 In other words, it's not the best for pour-over coffee.
 It's also quite expensive, which makes its array of features a little less impressive.
-Despite the shortcomings, the Breville is a reliable device that combines high capacity and multifunctionality in a kettle.
+Despite the shortcomings, the Breville is a reliable device that combines multifunctionality and high capacity in a kettle.

 Read review: Breville the IQ Kettle

-On the other hand, this model comes with all the shortcomings of the other large capacity pitcher-style kettles.
-It is poorly weighted and heavy which makes it clumsy for controlled pours.
-It also carries a hefty price tag.
+On the other hand, this model has the same shortcomings as all the other large capacity pitcher-style kettles we tested.
+It is poorly weighted and heavy, which makes it clumsy for controlled pours.
+It also has a hefty price tag.

 Read review: Cuisinart CPK-17 PerfecTemp

-For any tea drinker that wants to upgrade their old stovetop teapot but doesn't want to lose the classic look, this is the kettle for you.
-The KitchenAid is a no-frills, single setting machine that has nearly everything your old teapot does except the steam whistle.
-Replacing the whistle is an automatic shutoff that resets the on switch to off with an audible click.
+For any tea drinker that wants to upgrade their old stovetop teapot without loosing the classic look, this is the kettle for you.
+The KitchenAid is a no-frills, single setting machine that has nearly everything your old teapot had except for the steam whistle.
+Replacing the whistle is an automatic shut-off that resets the on switch to off with an audible click.

-Like some of the gooseneck kettles reviewed here, this kettle offers — to a certain degree — a single function design.
+Like some of the gooseneck kettles reviewed here, this kettle offers a single function design to a certain degree.
 This machine is essentially a teapot.
-The spout is suited to quick, gurgling pours, which is fine for tea, but less ideal for pour-over coffee.
-Moreover, the placement of the handle makes steady pours all the more difficult.
-That said, this throwback kettle looks good and can boil water with the best of 'em.
+The spout is suited to quick, gurgling pours, sufficient for tea, but less ideal for pour-over coffee.
+Moreover, the placement of the handle makes steady pours very difficult.
+That said, this throwback kettle can boil water with the best of them and looks good.

 Read review: KitchenAid KEK1222SX

 The Secura is a large capacity plastic kettle with a stainless steel interior.
 It has no temperature settings nor temperature holding.
-It does shut off automatically, however, when a boil is reached.
+It does shut off automatically, however, when it comes to a boil.

 Read review: Secura SWK-1701DB

-The BLACK+DECKER KE1500B is an unassuming pitcher-style kettle with no pretenses about style, features, or flair.
-This machine is inexpensive and straightforward to use.
-It has one setting, a relatively large capacity, and an automatic shutoff.
+The BLACK+DECKER KE1500B is an unassuming pitcher-style kettle with no pretenses about features, flair, or style.
+This machine is straightforward to use and inexpensive.
+It has one setting, an automatic shut-off, and a relatively large capacity.

 While we have a few gripes about the KE1500B's design, our main issue is that its reservoir is plastic.
-Although there isn't much information on the nature of this plastic, a BLACK+DECKER customer service agent stated that "we have insufficient information to support a BPA-free claim at this time."
+Although there isn't much information on this plastic's nature, a BLACK+DECKER customer service agent stated that "we have insufficient information to support a BPA-free claim at this time."
 Health concerns aside, plastic can add an odd flavor to water.
-If saving money is your goal, please see the other Best Buy Award-winners.

 Read review: BLACK+DECKER KE1500B